3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 done correctly and register layout seemed to be standardized for RTC devices.

 I faced one very strange situation after leaving APU2 for a night.
-First boot passed through above assert and finished booting much farther (in BDS).
+First boot passed through above assert and finished booting much further (in BDS).
 This was very suspicious like timing or HW initialization issue.
 Final log looked like that: